harrizazham98/DataScienceProj/005_CarPurchase/README.md

 ![Alt text](materials/Q3/output3.png)<br>
 2nd Order Time Series<br>

 From the Autocorrelation and Partial Correlation of all condition, the time series is still non-stationary.
-The time seies must be stationary before applying it to forecasting method because he mean and variance must be constant over time or series.<br>
+The time seies must be stationary before applying it to forecasting method because the mean and variance must be constant over time or series.<br>

 #### ARIMA
 ![Alt text](materials/Q3/output4.png)<br>